-The general condition of your cat's skin and coat are good indicators of its health.
-Although health and nutrition influence the luster and texture of your cat's coat from the inside, regular grooming and skin care on the outside will help keep your cat's coat clean and free of tangles, no matter what type of hair coat he or she has.
+The general condition of your cat's skin and coat are good indicators of her health.
+Although health and nutrition influence the shine and texture of your cat's coat from the inside, regular grooming and skin care on the outside will help keep your cat's coat clean and free of tangles, no matter what type of hair coat she has.

 What are the different types of hair coat that a cat might have?

-With selective breeding, man has developed breeds of cats that range all the way from hairless Sphinx cats to fluffy long-haired breeds.
+Selective breeding has led to cats with a number of coat characteristics ranging from the hairless Sphinx cats to fluffy long-haired breeds.
 Some cats shed very little, such as the Sphinx and the Rex breeds.
-The majority of other breeds of cats have a smooth outer coat of 'guard hairs' and a fine undercoat of soft hairs that provide additional insulation.
+The majority of other breeds of cats have a smooth outer coat of guard hairs and a fine undercoat of soft hairs that provide additional insulation.
 Long-haired breeds of cats often have very fine silky outer coats that may tangle very easily.

 How often should I groom my cat?

-Daily brushing will cut down on the amount of hair that a cat swallows during the course of self-grooming with its tongue, thus helping to reduce the number of hairballs your cat may develop.
+Daily brushing will cut down on the amount of hair that a cat swallows during the course of self-grooming with her tongue, therefore helping to reduce the number of hairballs your cat may develop.

-In addition to benefitting your cat, daily brushing will cut down dramatically on the amount of loose hair and pet dander floating around the home.
+In addition to benefitting your cat, daily brushing will dramatically cut down on the amount of loose hair and cat dander floating around the home.
 For some people with mild cat allergies, daily brushing may even reduce the amount of airborne allergens enough that they can share their home with a cat.

 Regardless of the type of hair coat, you should inspect your cat's coat every day to make sure there are no tangles or clumps that have developed under the armpits, in the groin, or behind the ears.
-If you regularly check your cat's coat and skin, you will also have a better chance of detecting any unusual lumps, bumps, or areas of sensitivity on your cat's body at an early stage.
+If you regularly check your cat's coat and skin, you will also have a better chance of detecting any unusual lumps or bumps, or areas of sensitivity on your cat's body.

 What type of brush or comb should I use?